leios/space-junk/src/content/jeb_1.md

 Soon, every day turns into a constant stream of nearly unsolvable problems.
 A boat's leaking.
 Some researchers are squabbling.
-Fred still can't figure out how to connect to the intranet after the fifteenth time you have personally explained everything to him, and IT is too busy to help him, so you need to spend another hour with him to solve an issue specific to his unique configuration of his glasses.
+Fred still can't figure out how to connect to the intranet after the fifteenth time you have personally explained everything to him, and IT is too busy to help, so you need to spend another hour with him to solve an issue specific to his unique configuration of his glasses.
 Don't get me wrong, Fred's great.
 It just feels like no one has the time or patience to let you breathe.